 I am an experienced, UKCP registered psychotherapist.
-The way I work is weekly, and in an open ended capacity.
+I work online and in rooms in Central London.
 I also supervise other practicing and trainee psychotherapists either individually or in groups.

 What sort of psychotherapy do you offer?

 How might I benefit from psychotherapy?

 Part of working at depth means that “symptoms”, whilst often being “resolved”, are not the focus of the therapy.
 Rather, symptoms are seen as expressions of a deeper, underlying disruption in the psyche.
-This orientation means various symptoms (e.g. depression, anxiety) are tackled at their psychic core, rather than at the surface.
+This orientation means various symptoms (e.g. depression, anxiety) are tackled at their psychic core.

 This approach leads to a long-lasting change.
 Where dysfunction is permanently transformed rather than being sublimated.
 Typically, after working with me, clients have begun to: